 Tip 2: Take advantage of product

-Length – especially if you’re not used to it – takes a little extra maintenance.
-The power of hair product can help keep your hair under control and give the look you’re hoping to achieve.
-Whether you’re looking for sleek and smooth (think Jared Leto), or rough and tumble (we’re looking at you, Bradley Cooper).
 We recommend GRIT Natural Style.
-This everyday loose styling cream has low hold and low shine, but adds a little bit of texture and definition to your man bun hairstyle.
+This everyday loose styling cream has low hold and low shine but adds a little bit of texture and definition to your man bun hairstyle.
 You may also want to try Paul Mitchell Tea Tree Shaping Cream, Style Sexy Hair Play Dirty Dry Wax Spray or Men’s Solutions Molding Cream.

 Tip 3: Get regular trims

-It may seem counter-intuitive to get trims when you want to maintain length, but as your hair gets longer it’s essential you keep it healthy.
+It may seem counter-intuitive to get trims when you're growing your hair out but, as your hair gets longer, it’s essential you keep it healthy.
 Ends tend to dry out as the oils in your hair have farther to travel to keep hair nourished.
-When your hair is dry, fragile and unhealthy, it struggles to grow and you will have a hard time maintaining length.
+When your hair is dry, fragile and unhealthy, it struggles to grow, and you will have a hard time maintaining length.
 Getting trims regularly – even small ones – will keep your ends healthy and help it continue to grow.